ihmeuw/vivarium_research/docs/source/model_design/concept_model/ensemble_distributions/index.rst

 distributed according to :math:`F`, assuming that we have a method of sampling from each of the component distributions :math:`F_i`:

 1. Randomly choose a number :math:`i\in \{1,2,\ldots, k\}`, with the probability of :math:`i` being :math:`w_i`.

-2. Independently sample :math:`E` from the distribution :math:`F_i`, where :math:`i` is the number chosen in Step 1.
+2. Independently sample :math:`E` from the distribution :math:`F_i`, where

-This sampling method is the source of the name "mixture": You can think of a sequence of independent draws from the mixture distribution :math:`F` as each coming from one of the component distributions :math:`F_i`, but the draws are mixed together in a random order, with the proportion of draws from :math:`F_i` being :math:`w_i`.
+    :math:`i` is the number chosen in Step 1.

+This sampling method is the source of the name "mixture": You can think of a sequence of independent draws from the mixture distribution :math:`F` as each coming from one of the component distributions :math:`F_i`, but the draws are mixed together in a random order, with the proportion of draws from :math:`F_i` being on average :math:`w_i`.
 The following theorem shows that this interpretation of :math:`F` is valid.

 .. admonition:: Theorem